Quickstart

 The request did two things:

-A new trait
+* A new trait `churnRisk` was added.

-was updated from "Pro" to "Enterprise".
+* The existing trait `plan` was updated from "*Pro"* to "*Enterprise"*.

-is still present.
+On the traits in the returned Curl request, or on the Console, notice that `signupDate` is still present.
 Traits are always merged with existing traits so you don't need to worry about existing values being cleared when sending updates.

 Check out the documentation on the [Track endpoint](/attuitive/api-reference/track.md) for more details.

-Unsure about Identifiers & Traits?
-See the explanation here.
+> Unsure about Identifiers & Traits?
+[See the explanation here](/attuitive/basics/identifiers-and-traits.md).